soul4rent/AWBW-Map-Checklist/ValuableMapFeaturesList.md

 | Value Rating | Explanation |
 | --- | --- |
 | X | Game warping.
 Do not add to maps in most circumstances.
-| ++++ | Absurdly Valuable (Properties with this base rating should not be put in heavily contested areas under most circumstances.
+| ++++ | Absurdly Valuable (Properties with this rating before modifiers should not be put in heavily contested areas under most circumstances.
 Possible instant win situations)
 | ++ | Very Valuable |
 | + | Valuable |
 | 0 | Negligable Value |